American Association of University Professors v. Rubio

 The lawsuit alleges that the administration’s policy of ideological deportation violates the First Amendment right of the plaintiffs to hear from and associate with noncitizen students and faculty, that it is unconstitutionally vague, and that it violates the Administrative Procedure Act.
 The suit seeks a court order declaring that the policy is unlawful and enjoining the federal government from enforcing it.

-Status: On September 30, 2025, following a two-week trial in the case, the district court issued its findings of fact and conclusions of law.
+On September 30, 2025, following a two-week trial in the case, the district court issued its findings of fact and conclusions of law.
 The court held that the defendant officials pursued a policy of arresting, detaining, and deporting noncitizen students and faculty who engaged in pro-Palestinian protest, that the purpose of this policy was to chill pro-Palestinian speech and speech critical of Israel, and that the policy is impermissibly viewpoint discriminatory in violation the First Amendment and contrary to constitutional right and arbitrary and capricious in violation of the Administrative Procedure Act.
-On November 10, Plaintiffs filed a motion for remedies against Defendants.

 Case Information: American Association of University Professors v.
 Rubio, No. 1:25-cv-10685 (D.Mass), 25-1658 (1st Cir.).